chrisxmiller/usefulbashscripts/README.md

 # Useful Bash Scripts
-My personal list of useful bash sctipts for grad school.
+My personal list of useful bash scripts for grad school.

 * *mountwc*   - For mounting the wheelchair over ssh on a remote machine
 * *unmountwc* - To unmount the wheelchair over ssh on a remote machine